tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 In this activity, students will now use the same tool to encrypt and decrypt messages with a partner.

-Slack out the instructions, which includes the URL to the TweetNacl.js tool.
+Slack out the instructions, which include the URL to the TweetNacl.js tool.

 Have the students pick a partner to send and receive encrypted messages with.